chb/smart-docs/reference/app_manifest/index.md

 container.
 This manifest defines the app's name, ID, a description, and its application mode.

-If you're building a straightforward SMART UI App, here's a template you can use for your manifest file.
+If you're building a straightforward SMART Connect App, here's a template you can use for your manifest file.
 Just replace the ALL-CAPS placeholders with your own values.

 {% highlight javascript %}
   {